Spread the love

 • Frontotemporal Dementia: Involves the degeneration of nerve cells in the frontal and temporal lobes of the brain.

-Types of dementia infographic
+types of dementia infographic

 The Early Stages of Dementia Symptoms